irrdnet/irrd/docs/users/database-changes.rst

 occurred.

-All objects submitted are validated for the presence, count and syntax, though the syntax validation is limited for some fields.
+All objects submitted are validated for the presence, count and syntax, though the syntax validation is limited for some attributes.
 Values like prefixes are also rewritten into a standard format.
 If this results in changes compared to the original submitted text, an info message is added in the reply.